 Common Myths

 The biggest myth is that you can train yourself to need less sleep.
 Research on chronic short sleepers shows that almost everyone who claims this is operating at a measurable deficit.
+They have simply normalized the feeling of being slightly impaired.
 Another myth is that one perfect night erases a week of damage.
 It helps, but the deeper repair takes longer than a single cycle.

 How ooddle Applies This